STUDY

 A noun is an important term in English grammar.

-A noun is a name of a place, an object, a person, an animal or an idea.
+A noun is the name of a place, an object, a person, an animal, or an idea.

 Examples: chair, book, cup, hospital, room, man, doctor, engineer, dog, cat, David, John, London, Paris, New York.
-Each of these nouns is a name of a person, a place, a thing or an animal.
+Each of these nouns is the name of a person, a place, a thing, or an animal.

-A noun can also be a name of an abstract feeling or an idea such as love, anger, happiness, frustration, etc.
+A noun can also be the name of an abstract feeling or an idea, such as love, anger, happiness, frustration, etc. These are known as abstract nouns.
+On the other hand, the nouns refering to things having physical existence ar known as concrete nouns, such as a chair, a table, a book, etc.

 Examples.

-- Name of a feeling or idea: Sincerity, love, anger, happiness, frustration, etc.
+• Names of feelings or ideas (Abstract nouns): sincerity, love, anger, happiness, frustration, etc.

 Usage of Nouns in Sentences